-Mulga Bill's Bicycle by AB 'Banjo' Paterson
+Mulga Bill's Bicycle Poem by 'Banjo' Paterson

 Mulga Bill's Bicycle narrates the comical experience of a jaunty young man from the Australian Outback who buys a shiny new bicycle and boasts that he is such an outstanding horseman that he can ride this newfangled machine with ease.
 But, as the poem relates, he is in for the ride of his life.